 - How do you balance insights that come from data against those that come from intuition?

-A successful search for an executive role as critical as the VP of Product can often start weeks before you receive your first resume.
 Taking stock of what your executive team thinks a product leader does or how they function can illuminate gaps in knowledge or expectations that can make or break a new hire’s success in the long term.